About the East Midlands Ranger Area Challenge

-In early 2019, I came up with the idea of visiting all 76 railway stations in the East Midlands Ranger area, as defined by this map on the National Rail Enquiries website.
+In early 2019, I came up with the idea of visiting all 76 railway stations in the East Midlands Ranger area, as defined by this page on the National Rail Enquiries website.
+In February 2024, I completed the challenge by visiting Peterborough.

 The Idea